Markus Wolf

-Life and career

 Early life and education

-Wolf was born 19 January 1923, in Hechingen, Province of Hohenzollern (now Baden-Württemberg), to a Jewish father and a non-Jewish German mother.
+Wolf was born 19 January 1923, in Hechingen, Province of Hohenzollern (now Baden-Württemberg), to a German-Jewish father and a non-Jewish German mother.
 His father was the writer, communist activist and physician Friedrich Wolf (1888–1953) and his mother was the nursery teacher Else Wolf (née Dreibholz; 1898–1973).
 He had one brother, the film director Konrad Wolf (1925–1982).
-His father was a member of the Communist Party of Germany, and after the anti-socialist and anti-Semitic Nazi Party gained power in 1933, Wolf emigrated to Moscow with his father, via Switzerland and France, because of their communist convictions and because Wolf's father was Jewish.
+His father was a member of the Communist Party of Germany, and after the anti-communist and anti-Semitic Nazi Party gained power in 1933, Wolf emigrated to Moscow with his father, via Switzerland and France, because of their communist convictions and because Wolf's father was Jewish.

 During his exile, Wolf first attended the German Karl Liebknecht School and later a Russian school.
 In 1936, at the age of 13, he obtained Soviet identity documents.
+He was a citizen of Germany, the Soviet Union (USSR) and, later, East Germany (GDR).

 Career

-After finishing school, Wolf entered the Moscow Institute of Airplane Engineering (Moscow Aviation Institute) in 1940, which was evacuated to Alma Ata after Nazi Germany's attack on the Soviet Union.
+After finishing school, Wolf entered the Moscow Institute of Airplane Engineering (now Moscow Aviation Institute) in 1940, which was evacuated to Alma Ata after Nazi Germany's attack on the Soviet Union.
 There he was told to join the Comintern in 1942, where he among others was prepared for undercover work behind enemy lines.
 He also worked as a newsreader for German People's Radio after the dissolution of the Comintern, from 1943 until 1945.

 After the war he was sent to Berlin with the Ulbricht Group, led by Walter Ulbricht, to work as a journalist for a radio station in the Soviet Zone of occupation.
 He was among those journalists who observed the entire Nuremberg trials against the principal Nazi leaders.
 Between 1949 and 1951 Wolf worked at the East German embassy in the Soviet Union.
 That same year he joined the Ministry for State Security (Stasi).

+HVA and MfS (Stasi)

 In December 1952, at the age of 29, Wolf was among the founding members of the foreign intelligence service within the Ministry for State Security.
 As intelligence chief, he achieved great success in penetrating the government, political and business circles of West Germany with spies.
 The most notable individual in this regard was Günter Guillaume, who was secretary to and close friend of West German Chancellor Willy Brandt, and whose exposure as an East German agent led to Brandt's resignation in 1974.

-For most of his career, Wolf was known as "the man without a face" due to his elusiveness.
-It was reported that Western agencies did not know what the East German spy chief looked like until 1978, when he was photographed by Säpo, Sweden's National Security Service, during a visit to Stockholm, Sweden.
+For most of his career in the HVA, Wolf was known as "the man without a face" due to his elusiveness.
+It was reported that Western agencies did not know the true appearance of the East German spy chief until 1978, when he was photographed by Säpo, Sweden's National Security Service, during a visit to Stockholm, Sweden.
 An East German defector, Werner Stiller, then identified Wolf to West German counter-intelligence as the man in the picture.
 It has also been suggested that elements within the CIA had identified him by 1959 from photographs of attendees at the Nuremberg trials.